 The annual William Carleton Summer School, one of Ireland’s most significant literary festivals, has since 1992 celebrated the life and writings of the novelist William Carleton, 1794-1869.
-The School is held from the first Monday in August until the Thursday of the same week in Carleton’s own district, the Clogher Valley in Co Tyrone.
+The School takes place in Carleton’s own district, the Clogher Valley in Co Tyrone.

-In addition to the main programme of lectures and debates, the School offers bus tours of places that have Carleton associations, in neighbouring counties.
-The tours are led by well known Carleton scholars and historians.
-Evening entertainment includes a walk in Carleton country with the Clogher Valley Ramblers, as well as traditional and classical music, poetry readings and storytelling.
-In other words, plenty of craic!
+In addition to the main programme of lectures and debates, the School offers a bus tour of places that have Carleton associations, in neighbouring counties.
+The tour is usually led by well known Carleton scholars and historians.

 The principal aims of the Summer School are: